opensearch-project/k-NN/DEVELOPER_GUIDE.md

 ### Adding new tests

 Before adding any new tests to Backward Compatibility Tests, we should be aware that the tests in BWC are not independent.
 While creating an index, a test cannot use the same index name if it is already used in other tests.
 Also, adding extra operations to the existing test may impact other existing tests like graphCount.

+## Codec Versioning

+Starting from 2.0 release the new versioning for codec has been introduced.
+Two positions will be used to define the version, in format 'X.Y', where 'X' corresponds to underlying version of Lucene and 'Y' is the version of the format.

+Codec version is used in following classes and methods:
+- org.opensearch.knn.index.codec.KNNXYCodec.KNNXYCodec
+- org.opensearch.knn.index.codec.KNNFormatFactory.createKNNXYFormat

+These classes and methods are tied directly to Lucene version represented by 'X' part.
+Other classes use the delegate pattern so no direct tie to Lucene version are related to format and represented by 'Y'

+- BinaryDocValues
+- CompoundFormat
+- DocValuesConsumer
+- DocValuesReader

+Version '910' is going to be the first such new version.
+It corresponds to Lucene 9.1 that is used by the underlying OpenSearch 2.0 and initial version of the format classes.
+If in future we need to adjust something in format logic, we only increment the 'Y' part and version became '911'.

 ## Submitting Changes